 A few weeks into his appointment, King Charles, fearing for his life, fled to the Island and threw himself on Hammond's mercy.
 The governor found himself first the reluctant host and then the of King Charles 1.
-Showered with conflicting orders from and the army, plagued by double agents, his year at Carisbrooke Castle was a personal nightmare, ending only when he was the King was carted off to London to trial and execution.
+Showered with conflicting orders from and the army, plagued by double agents, at Carisbrooke Castle was a personal nightmare, ending only when he was the King was carted off to London to trial and execution.

 Left: - the Governor's house at Carisbrooke Castle, site of King Charles's incarceration.